 Pursuant to ESG Regulations, Section 8402, the state requires that all AEs and CoC providers submit data measuring the impact and effectiveness of their ESG-funded programs using HMIS or a HUD comparable database.
-This system-level, and Draft 2019-20 Annual Action Plan Page 14 of 171 project-level, performance data must detail information on people served and the activities assisted with ESG funds.
+This system-level, and project-level, performance data must detail information on people served and the activities assisted with ESG funds.
 The state does not have its own HMIS system and relies on HUD standards and local CoC decision-making concerning policies and procedures for the operation and administration of HMIS.